Political positions of Marco Rubio: Patriot Act and Guantanamo Bay

+Cuba

+Rubio opposed the Cuban thaw of the Obama administration.

 South America

 Venezuela

+In February 2019, Rubio tweeted the bloody body of Libyan dictator Muammar Gaddafi in an apparent threat to Nicolas Maduro.

-In March 2019, Rubio was one of four senators to sign a letter to President Trump requesting he grant temporary protected status (TPS) to Venezuelan citizens in the US "in light of the ongoing violence, deteriorating security situation, and humanitarian crisis in Venezuela caused by the illegitimate regime of Nicolás Maduro."
+In March 2019, Rubio was one of four senators to sign a letter to President Trump requesting he grant temporary protected status (TPS) to Venezuelan citizens in the US "in light of the ongoing violence, deteriorating security situation, and humanitarian crisis in Venezuela caused by the illegitimate regime of Maduro."

 Social issues

 Rubio joined twenty-two other Republican senators in voting against reauthorizing the Violence Against Women Act, stating that he largely supported it, but objected to certain new provisions added to the law by the reauthorization bill.
 His political opponents were pleased that Rubio cast a vote that could hurt him in 2016, though Rubio voiced support for the overall law.

 Rubio opposes legal abortion, even in cases of rape and incest.
 Rubio has said: "I believe all human life, irrespective of the circumstance in which it came into being, is worthy of protection."
 Rubio strongly opposes the U.S. Supreme Court's landmark abortion rights decision in Roe v.
 Wade (1973), calling it a "historically, egregiously flawed decision" and "one of America's most blatant instances of judicial activism."
-After the overturning of Roe v.
-Wade in June 2022, Rubio praised the decision.
+He praised the Dobbs v.
+Jackson Women's Health Organization (2022) decision that overturned Roe v.
+Wade.

-On capital punishment, Rubio opposes protracted legal battles that delay justice for the victims, so he favors streamlining the appeals process.
+On capital punishment, Rubio opposes protracted legal battles that he argues delay justice for the victims, so he favors streamlining the appeals process.

 On LGBT issues, Rubio believes states should govern the issue, not the national government.
 On March 14, 2013, he spoke at the Conservative Political Action Conference and said "states should have the right to define marriage in the traditional way".
 Although he does not believe the issues should be legislated at a national level, according to PBS NewsHour, Rubio believes (as PBS puts it) that "marriage is between a man and a woman", and he disagrees with the Supreme Court decision in 2015 legalizing same-sex marriage in all fifty states.
 In July 2022, Rubio stated that a vote on a bill to codify marriage equality would be "a stupid waste of time."